Since the last statement is quite bold, I decided to buy myself a NIU KQi2 scooter and test the scooter out myself.

-However, don’t expect to have a great ride experience if going on an extra bumpy road.
-I tried to ride on a cobblestone road and got a quite awful brain massage.
+However, don’t expect to have a great ride experience if you go on an extra bumpy road.
+I tried to ride on a cobblestone road and got a quite an awful brain massage.

 The Niu kick scooter comes with a nice grip tape installed on a deck.
 It feels like sandpaper and provides a good grip even if your shoe soles are a bit wet.
 In addition to that, Niu has provided one spare grip tape.

 The deck itself is 16 cm (6.3″) wide, which is about the average in this price class.
-For me, there was plenty of room to comfortably accommodate my feet.
+For me, there was plenty of room to accommodate my feet comfortably.
 It’s even possible to place your feet next to each other.

-On the left, you can find a brake lever and a bell, and a thumb accelerator on the right.
-In the middle, there is a super-sleek LED dashboard.
+On the left, you can find a brake lever and a bell.
+On the right, there’s a thumb accelerator.
+In the middle, you can find a super-sleek LED dashboard.